VirgilSecurity/awesome-virgil/python/quickstart/readme.md

 ```

 ## Step 2.
 Sign then Encrypt
 The app is searching for all channel members' public keys on the Keys Service to encrypt a message for them.
-The app is signing the encrypted message with sender’s private key so that the recipient can make sure the message had been sent by the declared sender.
+The app is signing the original message with sender’s private key so that the recipient can make sure the message had been sent by the declared sender.

 ```python
 def sign_then_encrypt_message(text, recipients, private_key, private_key_password):